 on Jan 8, 2014

 Just recently I was engaged to assist with an application that wasn’t behaving.
 The application, running in a 1.7.0_45 JVM, relied heavily on a 3rd party SAAS framework.
 That vendor provided my client with a list of 26 different JVM flags that should be set.
 When faced with this long list of flags I couldn’t resist asking why all the flags and why these flags.
 After all there are more than 700...

 on Dec 11, 2013

 More than a few days ago a friend pinged me complaining that recent Eclipse release was quite sluggish.
 Since she had taken my performance tuning seminar she knew exactly how to get and read a GC log but as we all do, she was looking for a second opinion.
 After looking at the log for a minute it because quite apparent that the default configuration left the IDE starved for memory.
 After a bit...

 While I don't normally blog about the exiting world of JVM command line options, this new 7.0 option, which allows you to rotate to a new GC log file, was just so exciting... err... not so widely published that I decided to share.
 Of course these options only apply when you've used the -Xloggc: option.
 The settings are;

 Today I decided it was past time to reorganize the slides in the performance testing section of the course.
 I added a number of new diagrams and charts to help organize the materials and then I went back and started to review some of the definitions that I was using.
 First up was the question; what is performance testing and how is it related to load testing.

 I mentioned the idea to use Wordle as an execution profiler while presenting the profiling section of my performance tuning course in Paris last December.
 The idea was seeded by presentation that Neal Ford did a few years ago in which he used Wordle to expose the vocabulary of a Java application.
-Instead of vocabulary, I wanted to see if Wordle could be used to visualize an applications dominate behavior.
+Neal took a pile of source code and fed it into Wordle.
+The result was a word cloud that visualized...